The Amazon rainforest: the world's most important ecosystem

 A lush green home

 The Amazon rainforest may be home to some 30 million people.
 Some 1.6 million of these inhabitants are indigenous, and they belong to more than 400 different indigenous groups.
 Some are isolated tribes who choose to avoid contact with the outside world.

 Over thousands of years, the indigenous population of the Amazon has managed, protected, and enriched the rainforest while being a fully integrated part of it.
 Today, indigenous peoples have established their own organizations in all nine countries of the Amazon region.
 The indigenous movements play an essential role in the battle over this unique forest.

 Deforestation and destruction

 It has taken nature millions of years to create the Amazon rainforest, yet humans have destroyed large parts of it in only a few generations.
 Humans began damaging the forest when South America's modern states emerged.
-Since the 1950s, the Amazon rainforest has lost 18 percent of its original forest cover, and up to 50 percent of the forest has been partially destroyed.
+Since the 1950s, the Amazon rainforest has lost 18 percent of its original forest cover, and up to 28 percent of the remaining forest has been partially destroyed.
 This is mainly due to:

-- A need for more space to practice agriculture and cattle ranching
+- Expansion of industrial agriculture and cattle ranching

 - Oil and gas production